Construction Lien Filing - Ontario

 Lien Filing Deadline in Ontario

-In Ontario, you have 45 days from the date of completion or abandonment for filing a Construction Lien.
+In Ontario, if the project in its entirety (including first bids and the tendering process) you have 60 days from the date of completion or abandonment of a job site to file a Construction Lien.
 In the case of leasehold improvements, a demand and request for information letter must also be sent to the landlord prior to filing a Construction lien.
 Refer to our lien date calculator to calculate your exact deadline date for filing a Construction Lien.

 Property Subject to a Construction Lien